MLI-lab/ProPicker/README.md

 # ProPicker

+## Update:
+On this branch, we are developing a CLI and GUI for ProPicker.
+Please refer to `GUI_QUICKSTART.md` for instructions on how to use it.

 ## Installation and Setup
 We recommend using Conda to install the necessary dependencies.
 To do so, run the following commands:
 ```